 Daniel: J - frothing wands sJ - rubber bands F - toothbrushes D - metal cap Kostas: sJ - color

-replaying games provides information (that is impossible to obtain only by listening) about the behavior of the players. one can observe in which rectangle each of the players was located, to which other rectangles she/he could move, and to which she/he chose to move. accordingly, the videos also reveal some inaccuracies in the interpretation of the instructions: short rectangles were occasionally ignored and slow responses to changes were also not very rare. that being said, it is possible to follow the games quite easily, and it is clear that the performers did their best.
+replaying games provides information (that is impossible to obtain only by listening) about the behavior of the players. one can observe in which rectangle each of the players was located, to which other rectangles they could move, and to which they chose to move. accordingly, the videos also reveal some inaccuracies in the interpretation of the instructions: short rectangles were occasionally ignored and slow responses to changes were also not very rare. that being said, it is possible to follow the games quite easily, and it is clear that the performers did their best.

 replaying games can also expose when the players tried to accomplish the objectives and when they chose to ignore them. the videos above show that the performers were all committed to the game, and the only significant exceptions are Arian’s and Kostas’ delays in finding the stuck junk in ccloudlab1x2v1-1 and in ccloudlab1x2v1-5: in ccloudlab1x2v1-1, even though Arian was located next to Daniel when Daniel found the stuck junk, Arian chose to go to the other side of the board and came back to find it 5 minutes later; and in ccloudlab1x2v1-5, Arian found the stuck junk at the very beginning of the game, but Kostas ignored this and went in another direction.